-- 1. Position carriage to where sawblade is just in front of the fence and turn carriage lock knob to lock carriage. - 2.
-Insert yellow key into master switch and turn "ON". - 3.
-Press ELEV key.
-Press Jog key to lower the blade to where it is just above but not touching the table top.

-- 4. Press the set key to set display to RELIER - 5.
-Turn SAW MOTOR switch "ON" and allow blade to come up to speed. - 6.
+- Position carriage to where sawblade is just in front of the fence and turn carriage lock knob to lock carriage. - Insert yellow key into master switch and turn "ON". - 3.
+Press key.
+Press blade to where it is just above but not touching the table top. - 4.
+Press the set key to set display to set light - Turn SAW MOTOR switch "ON" and allow blade to come up to speed. - 6.
 With carriage still locked, press and release key until blade has cut into the table between 1/32 and 1/16 inch (".D3" to ".D6" on the display)/ NOTE: The dot in the upper left corner of the display indicates a negative number.

 - 7. While holding the Yoke Handle, release Carriage Lock Knob. - 8.
 Pull the Yoke Handle forward to cut a kerf in the table board and then push back allowing the blade to cut a kerf through the fence and into the rear table boards. - 9.
-Turn Motor Switch "OFF". - 10.
-Turn Master Switch "OFF" and remove Yellow key.
+Turn Motor Switch "OFF". - Turn Master Switch "OFF" and remove Yellow key.